-A data breach with a lifecycle under 200 days costs $1.2 million less to remedy than those that last more than 200 days.
+22. A data breach with a lifecycle under 200 days costs $1.2 million less to remedy than those that last more than 200 days.

 Among the leading contributors to the cost and the number of cyber attacks per year is the time it takes to detect and contain a breach.
 This is known as the data breach lifecycle.

-Unfilled cybersecurity positions worldwide will reach 3.5 million by 2021.
+23. Unfilled cybersecurity positions worldwide will reach 3.5 million by 2023.

-This starts by encouraging those who seek a career in cybersecurity to fill the 300,000 currently vacant cybersecurity job openings.
+This starts by encouraging those seeking a cybersecurity career to fill the 300,000 currently vacant cybersecurity job openings.
 Phishing attack examples and further education about protection would be available to more companies if they could fill the positions.

-According to recent statistics on phishing, there will be as many as 3.5 million unfilled positions in the cybersecurity industry by 2021.
+According to recent statistics on phishing, there will be as many as 3.5 million unfilled positions in the cybersecurity industry by 2023.
 This will put victims in a tight spot.
 Hackers surely won’t mind the gap.

 So, how much money is lost to email scams every year?
 Damage cost projections are based on historical cybercrime figures, adjusted to follow year-over-year growth in hacking.
-Analysts believe the cybereconomy will be an order of greater magnitude in 2021 than in 2019.
+Analysts believe the cybereconomy will be an order of greater magnitude in 2023 than in 2021.

 In an ideal world, web browsers could always identify and block phishing sites and associated content.
 Unfortunately, it is an arms race, and statistics on phishing are not giving encouraging results.
 Hackers are getting more sophisticated every day.
 They bypass last month’s best defenses with ease.